Palestine–Serbia relations: History

-Opposition to Kosovo Independence
+Serbia has voted in favor of Palestine on several occasions, including the UN General Assembly vote rejecting the United States' decision to move its embassy in Israel to Jerusalem.

+Palestine's stance on Kosovo

 Palestine is strongly against the independence of Kosovo.
 In February 2008, two senior Palestinian officials representing the Mahmoud Abbas West Bank-controlling government, who also are part of the team negotiating with Israel, disagreed on what the Kosovo events implied for Palestine.
 Yasser Abed Rabbo said, "If things are not going in the direction of continuous and serious negotiations, then we should take the step and announce our independence unilaterally.
 Kosovo is not better than us.
 We deserve independence even before Kosovo, and we ask for the backing of the United States and the European Union for our independence".
 Saeb Erekat responded that the Palestine Liberation Organization had already declared independence in 1988.
 "Now we need real independence, not a declaration," said Erekat, "We need real independence by ending the occupation.
 We are not Kosovo.
 We are under Israeli occupation and for independence we need to acquire independence".

-After a July 2009 state visit to Serbia, President Mahmoud Abbas in a meeting with the Serbian President Boris Tadić, when discussing both the situations in the Middle East and Kosovo said, "We are looking for a way to resolve these problems in a peaceful way, by upholding international law.
+After 2009 state visit to Serbia, President Mahmoud Abbas in a meeting with the Serbian President Boris Tadić, when discussing both the situations in the Middle East and Kosovo said, "We are looking for a way to resolve these problems in a peaceful way, by upholding international law.
 We cannot impose solutions nor can we accept imposed solutions.
 That is why we must negotiate".
 In September 2011, during the meeting of Foreign Ministers of the Non-Aligned Movement summit in Belgrade, the Palestinian Ambassador to the UN Riyad Mansour said that Palestine was a "typical foreign occupation which cannot be compared to the issue of Kosovo" as confirmed by international law and the UN.